johannesnoordanus/grblhud/README.md

 # grblhub
-Grblhud is an interactive grbl1.1 control center.
+**Grblhud** is an interactive grbl1.1 control center.
 It is easy to install and needs python version 3.7 or above.
+It runs on Linux and MacOS (not on windows, but see below).

 **Grblhud** can run as a commandline program to stream gcode files directly to a grbl1.1 compatible machine.
 Just type 'grblhud gcodefile'.